Michigan Gas Prices Remain Steady This Week, Averaging $5 A Gallon

 Domestic airfare is 34% higher than a few years ago.

-Airbnb is also seeing rising costs, with prices up 11% from last year and hotel rooms are going for about $40 more than last year.MORE NEWS: Man Charged After Stray Bullet Kills 11-Year-Old Girl In Detroit
+Airbnb is also seeing rising costs, with prices up 11% from last year and hotel rooms are going for about $40 more than last year.MORE NEWS: Free Fishing, Off-Roading, State Park Entry In Michigan June 11-12

 © 2022 CBS Broadcasting Inc. All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.